JP Morgan Chase exercises Longboat Key bank option after three-year delay | Longboat Key | Your Observer

-The new bank site is expected to open in the third quarter of 2017.
+JP Morgan Chase plans smaller new bank site at the Shoppes of Bay Isles.

-JP Morgan Chase is expected to receive permission Tuesday, Sept.
+JP Morgan Chase received permission Tuesday, Sept.
 20, from the Longboat Key Planning and Zoning Board to construct a 3,113-square-foot office building in the Shoppes of Bay Isles center at 545 Bay Isles Parkway.

-The new bank site is expected to open in the third quarter of 2017.

-“We are recommending approval,” said Alaina Ray, director of the Longboat Key Planning, Zoning and Building Department, before the vote to approve the project.
+“Staff recommends approval,” said planner Steve Schield of the Longboat Key Planning, Zoning and Building Department.

-The site plan has shrunk from the original proposal of nearly 4,000 feet to little more than 3,000 feet.
+The site plan was reduced from the original proposal of nearly 4,000 feet to little more than 3,000 feet.
+It will have 34 parking spaces or more than three times the 11 spaces required.

+Matt Campo, the original civil engineer for the Shoppes of Bay Isles, said the reduction is a minor change.

+“It was originally anticipated as a bank in 2011,” Campo told the board.
+“It’s a very, very similar plan.”

 Anthony Baldo, JP Morgan Chase market director of banking for the Sarasota area, said the size reduction reflects the evolution of bricks-and-mortar financial outlets versus online banking.